 - Much of it sinks to the bottom of the sea where it pollutes the seabed.
 When the fish eat toxic materials in Styrofoam and the additional pollutants it absorbs, the chemicals bioaccumulate and can harm people who consume this seafood according to the Los Angeles Times.

 Another reason that Styrofoam is harmful for the environment is that it is made with petroleum, which is a non-sustainable resource.
 According to information published at Project AWARE, "About 4 percent of the petroleum consumed worldwide each year is used to make plastic, and another 4 percent is used to power plastic manufacturing processes."
 In addition, petroleum production creates heavy pollution.

 Alternatives to Styrofoam

 Coming up with a suitable replacement for Styrofoam/EPS has been quite a challenge for scientists, although there is hope.

-- Ecovative Design has created a line of products product made from fungi that are Styrofoam-like and aspire to be a more environmentally friendly replacement for structural components like packaging material.
+- A company called Ecovative Design has created a line of products product made from fungi that are Styrofoam-like and aspire to be a more environmentally friendly replacement for structural components like packaging material.

 - There are many different bio-composite materials available as insulation that can replace Styrofoam in construction.